Are your children getting a little too greedy? You might want to introduce them to the 4 gift rule and save money in the process.

-In 2016, the average parent spent $422 on Christmas gifts for each child.
-When you include birthday gifts, Valentine’s Day gifts, Easter gifts, gifts for things like a good report card, not to mention gifts from family members and friends, the numbers not to mention the stuff, really start to add up.
+Last year, the average American spent $659 on gifts (while a Gallup poll listed it at $942) for family and friends.
+When you include birthdays, Easter, gifts from “Santa”, gifts for an excellent report card, not to mention presents from family members and friends, the numbers start to add up.

-And many of those gifts will be forgotten in the bottom of a toy chest or broken and in the trash long before the next gift giving occasion rolls around.
+And many of those gifts will be forgotten at the bottom of a toy chest long before the next gift-giving occasion rolls around.

 Gifts Can Have Negative Consequences